DanielSitarz/react-chat/README.md

 7. User names are random generated from arrays with adjectives and nouns. (it's fun, e.g. Depressed Snake or Dysfunctional Pancake)
 8. Messages are stored in localStorage so they doesn't dissapear after you leave and you can just delete them to be more private.
 9. It just works like a chat.

-# Why?
-I'm learning React which looks for me just awesome!

 # What's in it?
 1. [React](https://github.com/facebook/react) - for all those fancy renders methods and the components.